SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/CODE/README.md

 - ???

 ## 5) To execute main.py
-This main function _runs the whole process_: feature extraction + training of the classifier + testing of the classifier:
+This main function runs the following steps: feature extraction + training of the classifier + testing of the classifier:

 - ???